PortraVec: Image-Based Portrait Vectorization with Text-Guided Manipulation: Methods

-\textbf{CLIP-based Semantic Loss. }As our portrait sketch consists solely of vector strokes, pixel-level metrics are insufficient for gauging the distance between the target face image and the sketch result.
-To address this, we refer to the CLIP loss in CLIPasso~\cite{vinker2022clipasso} and use layers 2, 3, and 4 of the CLIP model (ResNet-101) to guide the result generation.
-Consequently, the embedding distance between the image $\mathcal{I}$ and the sketch $\mathcal{S}$ is determined by:
+\textbf{CLIP-based Semantic Loss. }Since sketches consist only of curves, pixel-level metrics are inadequate for measuring similarity to images.
+Following CLIPasso~\cite{vinker2022clipasso}, we use multi-layer features from CLIP (ResNet-101) to guide generation.
+The loss between the image $\mathcal{I}$ and sketch $\mathcal{S}$ is defined as: